scottlamb/moonfire-nvr/guide/schema.md

 ### Version 3 to version 4 to version 5

-This upgrade affects only the SQLite database.
+This upgrade affects the SQLite database and the sample file directory's `meta` files.

-Version 4 represents a half-finished upgrade from version 3 to version 5; it is never used.
+Version 4 represents a half-finished upgrade from version 3 to version 5.

 Version 5 adds over version 3: